klassuk/klassuk.github.io/content/experience/02-workplace.md

 - BD: PostgreSQL
 - MQ: RabbitMQ
 - logging: Kibana/Grafana
-- Deployment and management tools: demo-box, Kubernetes (k8s\k9s)
+- Deployment and management tools: Docker, demo-box, Kubernetes (k8s\k9s)

-My experience at noones.com not only improved product quality but also brought significant benefits to the company by increasing revenue and enhancing user satisfaction.
+My experience at noones.com & paxful.com not only improved product quality but also brought significant benefits to the company by increasing revenue and enhancing user satisfaction.

 backend (60%), frontend (35%), mobile (5%).